What is SBAR in Nursing?

 • Nurses complaining that physicians were not following their recommendations

-He recognized that the structured format that had proven successful for the military would also help both the receivers and transmitters of patient information, as well as the patient.
+He recognized that the structured format that had proven successful for the military would also help both the receivers and transmitters of patient information and the patient.

 Now Vice President of Safety Management at Kaiser Permanente, he points to the need for the healthcare hierarchy to be “flattened” in the interest of patient safety, and credits SBAR for accomplishing that goal.